Healthcare. Manufacturing. Hospitality. Whatever your industry, frontline workers are the lifeblood of your company.

 While desk-based workers have improved their workflows with technologies such as Slack and Microsoft Teams, frontline workers are stuck with noticeboards and letters.

 That’s where modern intranet software fills the gap.
-It’s compatible with both mobile and desktop devices.
-By providing a single hub for knowledge sharing and communication, it makes way for a superior experience at every step of improving the employee lifecycle.
+It’s built for mobile, but also compatible with desktop devices.
+Providing a single hub for knowledge sharing and communication makes way for a better employee experience at every step of improving the employee lifecycle.

 What are the employee lifecycle stages?